AI bias in marketing: simple steps to keep your data accurate

 How AI bias can damage marketing data

-- Distorted market segmentation - Bias can skew market segments, misdirecting campaigns and missing key audiences.
+- Distorted market segmentation - AI bias can skew market segments, misdirecting campaigns and missing key audiences.

 - Misguided product development - Biased data may lead to product decisions based on inaccurate preferences, missing the true needs of customers.